getodk/docs/docs/form-logic.rst

 .. tip::

-  For "soft" constraints or warnings, use a :ref:`note question <note-widget>` that is :ref:`relevant <relevant>` when the "soft" constraint is violated.
+  For "soft" constraints or warnings, use a :ref:`note question <note-widget>` that is :ref:`relevant <relevants>` when the "soft" constraint is violated.
 For example, you can show a note that participant's age of 110 is allowed, but unlikely.

-  Notes can also be used for "hard" constraints that should be permanently displayed until they are resolved by using the technique above and setting :ref:`required <required>` to ``true()``.
+  Notes can also be used for "hard" constraints that should be permanently displayed until they are resolved by using the technique above and setting :ref:`required <requiring-responses>` to ``true()``.
 For example, you can show a note if a percentage total is not 100 and ask the enumerator to correct the input values.

 .. seealso:: :doc:`form-regex`